matganine/testPT/README.md

 import it as a separate project in your workspace.
 You can find it [here](https://code.google.com/p/birdeye/wiki/RaVis).

 #### Tree Shape Visualization Assets Box Project Import
-flash-tree-shape-visualization-assets-box project is necessary to get the assets used in the layout of our nodes.
+tree-shape-visualization-assets-box project is necessary to get the assets used in the layout of our nodes.
 Therefore, you also need to import it as a separate project in your workspace.
-You can find it [here] (https://github.com/pearltrees/flash-tree-shape-visualization-assets-box).
+You can find it [here] (https://github.com/pearltrees/tree-shape-visualization-assets-box).

 #### Tree Shape Visualization
-You finally need to import the flash-tree-shape-visualization in your workspace and add the above Ravis and flash-assets-box projects in your Library Path.
+You finally need to import the tree-shape-visualization in your workspace and add the above Ravis and tree-shape-visualization-assets-box projects in your Library Path.

 #### Tree Shape Example
-flash-tree-shape-example is a separate project that can be found [here](https://github.com/pearltrees/flash-tree-shape-example), it is an example code to easily draw a tree and its nodes.
+tree-shape-example is a separate project that can be found [here](https://github.com/pearltrees/tree-shape-example), it is an example code to easily draw a tree and its nodes.
 Here is an example output tree representation that you can make with it: